 Realizing the value of this fruit, we do not want to waste any of the nutritious parts.
 As we peel an orange, we put the peelings in a bag to refrigerate.
 Once we accumulate enough rinds, we are ready.
 Usually 3-4 oranges is sufficient for our bath.

-We draw a warm bath and simply put the orange rinds into the bath tub.
+We draw a warm bath and simply put the orange rinds into the bathtub.
 The children love to play with all the floating pieces.
-Having good health and fun are big hits in our home.
+When we can be resourceful, encourage good health and have fun we have the triple factor of magic!

 - It is important to use only organic oranges to ensure the harmful pesticides and other chemicals are not being absorbed.